 Europe.
-We are regularly instructed to advise on cases that are of high value, concern reputational issues and/or involve considerable legal or technical complexity.
-Our International Arbitration lawyers in Europe are leading on the high-profile Panama Canal ICC arbitration (governed by UK law), one of the largest ongoing construction and engineering arbitrations in the world.
-We have also been involved in more than two dozen ICSID cases in the past decade.
+We are regularly instructed to advise on cases that are of high value, concern reputational issues, and/or involve considerable legal or technical complexity.
+Our international arbitration lawyers in Europe are leading on a high-profile maritime ICC arbitration (governed by UK law), one of the largest ongoing construction and engineering arbitrations in the world.

 Latin America.
 Our experience in arbitrating and litigating disputes in Latin America has grown out of our long-standing transactional practice.
 We have extensive experience acting in substantial arbitrations across the continent, including in Panama, Mexico, Colombia and Brazil.
 We have published a comprehensive guide (in both English and Chinese) covering the key facts, considerations and risks concerning arbitration in both Portuguese- and Spanish-speaking jurisdictions of Latin America.